marc-1212/JOBarcelona_22_KNN/README.md

 ### Explanation

-The exercise in xxxx proposes to classify some insects with two databases containing the time and the position in front of a camera of these respective insects.
+The exercise in JOBarcelona ’22 proposes to classify some insects with two databases containing the time and the position in front of a camera of these respective insects.
 One with the insects classified and one without classifying.

 ### How can be solved?